HwaiTengTeoh/Market-Basket-Analysis/README.md

 In short, the analysis is initialized by counting the occurrence of each item to come up with a subset of frequent items that satisfy the minimum support threshold.
 By iterating through the frequent item set, the association rule between the frequently bought together items (such as when item A, known as the antecedent, is bought, then item B, known as the consequent, is also bought together) is produced as output.

 *Note: The workflow is done with Python coding.
 Please refer to the Jupyter notebook saved in the source code folder for further reference.
 Similar explanations are constructed in the notebook for consistency.*

+## Introduction
+- **<ins>Frequent pattern mining</ins>** is a process of extracting recurring relationships based on the number of frequencies or occurrences in a dataset.
+Frequent patterns are those items, sequences, or substructures that reprise database transactions with a  user-specified frequency.
+- A frequent itemset is a form of frequent pattern and refers to a set of items that occurs together and exists at least a minimum number of times (known as minimum support).
+Finding all frequent item sets is one of the step-ins in mining for association rule.
+- The concept of **<ins>association rule mining</ins>** was popularised in 1993 through a study on an extensive database of retail customer transactions known as market basket analysis.
+A new algorithm is proposed to generate all significant association rules between items bought together in a shopping cart.
+- **<ins>Market basket analysis</ins>** is structured around association rules which tell us that items are related to each other, perhaps due to the items being bought together frequently.
+- The Association rule can be regarded as "if-then" statements that consist of antecedent (if) and consequent (then), which both are made up of a list of items.
+The association rule's strength or interestingness for the relationship between the antecedent and consequent is then measured by support and confidence.
+For instance, if we find that buying bread is associated with buying milk, we could state it as "if bread then milk."

 ## Objectives
 The objectives are as follows: